Boost Your Profits by Improving Your Customers’ Payment ExperiencePosted: June 19, 2019

 7) Capitalize on Your Branding

 Branding must never be overlooked during the checkout process.
-Besides ensuring that your name, logo and visual brand elements are present throughout the entire payment experience, reminding customers about your bestselling branded products and services and providing them with the option to add them to their shopping cart is an excellent revenue boosting strategy.
-Used by the likes of Amazon, Walmart and Apple, your checkout platform is yet another important way to retain customers by upselling them complimentary products or by offering them individualized promotions and discounts for their continued loyalty.
+Besides ensuring that your name, logo and visual brand elements are present throughout the entire payment experience, reminding customers about your bestselling branded products and services and providing them with the option to add them to their shopping cart is an excellent revenue-boosting strategy.
+Used by the likes of Amazon, Walmart and Apple, your checkout platform is yet another important way to retain customers by upselling them complementary products or by offering them individualized promotions and discounts for their continued loyalty.
 Don’t miss this opportunity to delight your customers.

 SolidTrust Pay – Boutique Payment Solutions for Your Unique Needs

 It is easy to forget that your payment process should reflect the preferences of your customers.
 All too often, e-commerce platforms embrace a one-size-fits-all model, forcing companies to use services and features poorly suited to their needs.
 SolidTrust Pay is different.
 We will work with you to create a bespoke checkout experience that will reduce cart abandonment rates and boost customer loyalty and retention.
 If you are an entrepreneur, startup or business owner trying to find your way through the maze of online payment options and companies, our single, simple interface gives you access to your customer’s preferred payment methods quickly and easily.
 Let us get you up and running today!